How to Prioritize Product Features: Popular Strategies and Prioritization Frameworks

 Step 2: Create a Feature Backlog and Organize It for Clarity

-You don't have to give up on your ideas, though.
-That is, it doesn't mean that if you don't work on them now, you'll never do so.
+In product management feature prioritization is an ongoing task.
+You don't have to give up on your ideas, that is, it doesn't mean that if you don't work on them now, you'll never do so.
 It's more about deciding where you're putting efforts at the moment.
 So, get a feature backlog to store the ideas you came up with during brainstorming sessions.
 This way, they won't get lost or forgotten.

 Next, do your best to "clean up" your backlog, grouping ideas and structuring them in themes, goals, your product development roadmap, or request source (where the idea came from).
 Maybe some ideas are duplicated or regard similar things?
 You'd be surprised how much you can learn by taking the time to do this activity.